microsoft/tilecode/language.md

 After the press and change rules have fired, every sprite now has a new direction to move in (or will stay at rest - more on this later).
 A **smash** event is raised within the same round if based on the proposed directions, a pair of sprites will collide with one another.
-In the rule for a smash event, the center sprite has been issued a command to move in a particular direction.
-The red dot in an adjacent tile represents a second sprite that the center sprite will collide with.
+In the rule for a smash event, the center sprite has received a move command.
+The red dot in an adjacent tile represents a second sprite that the center sprite will collide with if the move command is executed.
 This second sprite may be in motion or at rest.

 Common commands that are invoked on a smash event include:
-- **destroy** - in this case, the center sprite usually is "consuming" the second sprite;
+- **destroy** - in this case, the center sprite usually is "consuming" the second sprite, to which the destroy command is sent.
 - **stop** - cancel the move command on the center sprite
-- **game over** - end the game.
+- **game over** - end the game

 ### Miscellaneous